Embucket/embucket-labs/README.md

-# Embucket
+# About

 [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-This is Embucket: an Apache-Licensed Snowflake compatible lakehouse platform built on premises of opennes and standardization.
+This is Embucket: an Apache-Licensed Snowflake compatible lakehouse platform built on principles of opennes and standardization.

 # Quickstart

 A docker image is available on [quay.io](https://quay.io/repository/embucket/embucket).
-This is a prepared docker to demonstrate how to use Embucket.
+This preconfigured image demonstrates how to use Embucket.

 ```sh
 docker pull quay.io/embucket/embucket:latest
 docker run embucket/embucket:latest
 ```

-Once running, open the browser and head to [localhost:8888](localhost:8888) to check out the UI.
+After starting the container, open your browser and navigate to [localhost:8888](localhost:8888) to view the UI.
-There is also Iceberg REST catalog API available on [localhost:3000/catalog](localhost:3000/catalog).
+The Iceberg REST catalog API is accessible at [localhost:3000/catalog](localhost:3000/catalog).

 # Features